LD4P/linked_data_authorities/qa_nalt/README.md

 ## Supported Configurations

 * nalt_direct.json - Provides a configuration for directly accessing the NALT vocabulary. (search not supported - see note below)
+* nalt_ld4l_cache.json - Provides a configuration for accessing the LD4L cache of the NALT vocabulary.
 * nalt_local.json - Provides a generalized configuration that can be used as a starting point for setting up a configuration to a local cache server.

 NOTE: At this writing, NALT does not support a query API which returns a serialization of linked data.
 As such, the direct configuration only supports fetching an individual term.
-The local configuration provides an example of how to setup support for both term fetch and search query.
+The ld4l_cache and local configurations provide examples of how to setup support for both term fetch and search query.

 ## Reference